 Students interested in obtaining both a BS in mathematical sciences and teacher certification in the state of Texas should consult the Office of Teacher Education for specific requirements as soon as possible after formal admission to the University.

 UT Dallas graduates with degrees in mathematical sciences leave the university well prepared for graduate school or careers in a business or technical environment.
 Available emphases in statistics and mathematics ensure that candidates can tailor their future career by having targeted their educational background to their subdiscipline of choice.
 The jobs of a mathematician, statistician and actuary consistently appear among the top jobs in the rankings of 200 jobs by CareerCast’s Jobs Rated Almanac based upon factors such as work environment, income, hiring outlook and stress.

-For example, the top four jobs according to their 2015 rankings were:
+For example, the top four jobs according to their 2015 rankings are:

 The University’s Career Center is an important resource for students pursuing their careers.
 Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and connecting with campus recruiters, among other services.